prmadev/prma/content/floss_is_compatible_with_longivity.md

 +++
-title = "FLOSS and Longevity sitting in a tree" description = "Yes, FLOSS is more friendly with making longevity a priority"
+title = "FLOSS and Longevity sitting in a tree" description = "FLOSS is a captivating realm within software development.
+What makes FLOSS particularly intriguing is its deviation from conventional business goals, leading to planned longevity and a distinct approach to sustainability."
 date = 2023-06-14
 draft = false
 slug = "floss_is_friendly_towards_longivity"